DingLyu/adversarial-game-platform/README.md

 SysConfront is attached to the paper "Ding Lyu, Hanxiao Liu, Lin Wang, and Xiaofan Wang.
 A Two-network Adversarial Game: Model, Strategy, and Structure"
 The strategies proposed in the paper are all embedded into the platform.

-Contact me: Ding Lyu, dylanlyu1225@gmail.com
+If you wanna access to the online platform or the codes for deploying the platform, please contact me: Ding Lyu, dylanlyu1225@gmail.com

 ## Dependencies
 SysConfront is supported by Python (including pkg), Django, and MySQL.